rmusser01/YetAnotherWildcardCollection/README.md

-YetAnotherWildcardCollection
+(Forked from LulzRose's) YetAnotherWildcardCollection
 =============

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](https://opensource.org/licenses/unlicense)

-This is a compilation of around a dozen wildcard collections pruned for any errors and duplicates and organized for ease of use.
+This is a compilation of more than a dozen wildcard collections pruned for any errors and duplicates and organized for ease of use.
+This fork is focused on non-NSFW entries.

 ## Requirements